obenhuber1/Applied-Deep-Learning-2020/README.md

 Implementation was done in Python using Package "Keras" (not tf.keras) and Tensorflow.

 As error metric I chose "Accuracy".
-Following Cats and Dogs Kaggle competition, it seems to b routine to achieve approximately 80% accuracy with a manually designed convolutional neural network and 90%+ accuracy using transfer learning on this task.
+Following Cats and Dogs Kaggle competition, it seems to be routine to achieve approximately 80% accuracy with a manually designed convolutional neural network and 90%+ accuracy using transfer learning on this task.
 As I created my CNN manually, I also chose 80% overall accuracy plus 80% accuracy in group "Simba" as the target I wanted to achieve.
 Best results on the validation set were 79% overall accuracy and 81% for Simba, so pretty close.

 ### Effort estimation planned vs. actual in days
 | Work item           | TO BE | AS IS |